florianakos/file-monitor-service/README.md

 This repo was created to demonstrate a project which aims to create a service that can accept files, store them and apply compression automatically by specifying a location that is monitored for new arrivals.
 For this purpose a web frontend was created that lets clients update files, check event logs and request email notifications as well.

 The project was set up to use a Dockerfile to define how a container image should be built, and Ansible to do the actual step of deployment to remote hosts.
-As a requirement, the project needs to be run on an Ansible
+Below is an overview of the architecture whih was used for development and testing.

 ![Image of Yaktocat](static_files/overview.png)

 ## Setup process

-Ideally this repo should be cloned to an Ansible Master node, which controls some Ansible Hosts.
+Ideally this is meant to be cloned to an Ansible Master node, which controls some Ansible Hosts.
 Since Ansible uses SSH-based communication, there is no need to set up any software in advance.
 To install Ansible on the master host (assuming its Ubuntu/Debian based):

 ```bash
 $ sudo apt update